JinDevlp/JinDevlp/README.md

 ## About me

-- 👨🏻‍💻 I love concentrating and fell in love with developing with Python
+- 👨🏻‍💻 I've always enjoyed being immersed and eventually discovered my passion for Software Development
-- 🤝 I have experience in consulting and management
+- 🤝 I have experience in Client-Consulting and Team Management
-- 😄 I have studied and know the UX process as well
+- 😄 I understand and can conduct UX Process/Design
 - 🇺🇸🇰🇷 I am bilingual in English and Korean